padjal/db-course/cinemaBookingProject/db/README.md

 - As a combination from the previous two, projection-specific data should be kept about all seats.
 This table should include information about the hall, seat number, projection, status (booked or free), price (because it can vary from hall to hall, movie to movie, date to date, etc.), and a relation to a booking (if the seat is booked, otherwise NULL).
 - Information about the users should include name, surname, age, and email.
 - All monetary transactions should be also kept in the database as a payment confirmation in order to check for ticket validity (tickets shown at the movie entrance are checked against their transaction id to match different fields).
 Information about the transaction amount, user who made the transaction, and a timestamp should be kept about all of them.
 - Booking data should include the user, status (enum - IN PROGRESS, COMPLETED, REVERTED), number of tickets, transaction info, and a timestamp.
+- Users should be able to see all available tickets for a selected projection.
+- Users should be able to see all movies which are projected in the next week.

 ## Non-functional requirements
 - To make sure that the tickets sold online or via the theater desk, they would incorporate a qr-code, which will contain information about the successful transaction, making the tickets unique and securing the whole system.